Author:

 Example: AI systems can identify employees with high leadership potential, recommend optimal team compositions for specific projects, and ensure compliance with complex international labor laws.

-Feature: Automatic extraction of qualifications and skills from any document format.
+Feature: Automatic extraction of qualifications and skills from any document format with AI-powered assessment.

-Solves: Eliminates manual resume review, significantly reducing screening time and ensuring objective candidate evaluation.
+Solves: Eliminates manual resume review, significantly reducing screening time and ensuring objective candidate evaluation while strengthening the overall recruiting process.

 Feature: Verification of document completeness and data extraction